Tommy Pham Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks and Tommy Pham (.265 slugging percentage over his past 10 games, including one homer), take on starting pitcher Blake Snell and the San Diego Padres at Chase Field, Friday at 9:40 PM ET.
+The Arizona Diamondbacks and Tommy Pham (.382 slugging percentage over his past 10 games, including two homers), take on starting pitcher Rich Hill and the San Diego Padres at Chase Field, Saturday at 8:10 PM ET.

 Tommy Pham Game Info & Props vs. the Padres